 The best investment property will be one where the fundamentals are right.
 It should be in a suitable location, in sound structural condition, and ideally give you scope to upgrade and reconfigure the internal layout to appeal to a range of tenants.

-‘When considering investing in office property, there are opportunities to add value where there is scope to improve,’ according to Isobel Willoughby, Director and Head of Commercial/Commercial Property team at Crombie Wilkinson Solicitors.
+‘When considering investing in office property, there are opportunities to add value where there is scope to improve,’ according to Ian Barnard, Director and Head of Commercial/Commercial Property team at Crombie Wilkinson Solicitors.
 ‘Many people will be happy to return to a proper desk instead of perching on the kitchen table, but tenants may want something better than some of the rather tired traditional offices on the market.’

 A good location will make your property much easier to let.
 It should be somewhere with enough transport links, ideally allowing for access by public transport as well as private vehicles.
 If you have space for EV charging, so much the better.
 Depending on the type of tenant you are hoping to attract, it may be helpful if your property is close to shops, restaurants, and cafes, and possibly amenities like childcare.
 The shift in working patterns following the pandemic may make ‘neighbourhood’ offices, outside traditional town or city centres, more attractive than they have been.

 Access can be affected by legal issues, so it is important to get your solicitor to check that you and your tenants will have the necessary rights over any shared or private access roads.
 They will also be able to advise you about any restrictions on the types of business that can lawfully operate from the property and whether there are any limits on hours of use.
 Where there are restrictions like this, they could be in the planning permission for the building or in restrictive covenants set out in the title documents.
 If you are thinking of buying a long leasehold interest in the property you will be bound by all the obligations and restrictions in that lease, so it is crucial to get legal advice and understand your commitments.